GabrielaFort/SnyderLab_ChIPseq/README.md

 ```
 This script is meant to be compatible with file names exported from Gnomex.
 It will take a genome build and a directory containing
 fastq files downloaded from Gnomex as input.
 It can handle samples from multiple experiments at once that have 'R1', 'R2', and 'R3'
 in their names to designate Read 1, UMI, Read 2 fastq files (default naming from Gnomex).
-For each sample, this script will run [FastQC] (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), trim sequencing adaptors using [Cutadapt](https://cutadapt.readthedocs.io/en/stable/),
+For each sample, this script will run [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), trim sequencing adaptors using [Cutadapt](https://cutadapt.readthedocs.io/en/stable/),
 align reads to the designated reference genome using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), deduplicate reads based
 on the provided UMI fastq files using Tim Parnell's [UMIScripts](https://github.com/HuntsmanCancerInstitute/UMIScripts/tree/master) tool,
 convert sam to sorted bam files using [Samtools](http://www.htslib.org/), and will export summary files from alignment and deduplication.